solyarisoftware/WeBAD/README.md

 as soon a signal (exceeding of a threshold) is detected in the `audioDetection()` function loop, every e.g. 50 msecs.

-But that's critical because in that way the recording start "abruptly", possibly truncating few milliseconds of the initial speech.
+But that's naive because in that way the recording start "abruptly", possibly truncating few milliseconds of the initial speech.

-The adopted solution is, instead of recording from the `speechstart` event, to foresee a repeated emission of `prespeechstart` events (e.g. every 500 msecs).
+The adopted solution is, instead of recording from the `speechstart` event, to foresee a cyclic emission of `prespeechstart` events (e.g. every 500 msecs).

-The speech start "virtually" recording when `prespeechstart` event trigger.
+The recording repeatedly starts when `prespeechstart` event triggers.
-The preemptive started recording continue until the real start of first signal chunk (`speechstart`) and continue until `speechstop` event that successfully end the speech recording.
+The preemptive started recording continue until the real start of the first signal chunk (`speechstart`) and continue until `speechstop` event that successfully end the speech recording.
-Or the `speechabort` event terminate the recording, rescheduling a new `prespeechstart`.
+Or the `speechabort` event terminates the recording, re-enabling the `prespeechstart` clock.

 ```
                 █ chunk 1